 The results of the second year study show as shown in Table 3.1 that the hygienic fish marketing institutes such as the Collector/Poklasar (Small Party) have Em = 4.8, while the marketing institutions such as Retail + / Culinary (In and Out of the Region) 3.58.
 This means that the marketing efficiency experienced by HFM Collectors/Poklaksar/Medlemen (Small Party) is no more efficient than that experienced by Retailers+ / Culinary (In and Out Area).
 This is due to the marketing costs incurred by the Collector/Poklaksar/ Medlemen than others despite having a higher margin share (20%).
-The marketing costs incurred by the Collectors/Poklaksar/ middlemen include: the cost of hygienic treatment, labor costs, and transportation.
+The marketing costs incurred by the Collectors/Poklaksar/ Medlemen than transportation.
 However, proportionately the profit gained by each marketing agency involved is fairly fair, since the profit rate of collectors/Poklaksar/Medlemen is higher (4,28) than at the retail level (4,00).